asaugat04/Mood-Melody/README.md

-# Emotion Based Music Recommendation
+# Mood Melody
+An Emotion based music reccomendation App
 CNN model to reccomend music based on user facial emotion using FER 2013 dataset and Spotipy api